 How to diagnose separation anxiety

 It’s best to talk to your vet or a behavioural expert.
 They’ll help to discount other behavioural issues as well as potential medical problems like gastrointestinal or urinary disorders, or seizures.
 Once you know you’re dealing with separation anxiety, they can also give essential guidance on how to work with your dog to help them feel better.

 With the right help, most dogs can feel much less anxious when you leave them home alone.
-Your vet or behaviourist is the best person to put together a plan for your dog, which might include:
+Your vet or a behavioural expert is the best person to put together a plan for your dog, which might include:

-Stuffed Kongs – giving your dog one of these hollow rubber toys filled with something tasty like peanut butter, cream cheese or banana, or stuffed with wet dog food and frozen to make it last!
+Stuffed Kongs –your dog could be entertained for hours with one of these hollow rubber toys filled with something tasty like peanut butter, cream cheese, or banana, or stuffed with wet dog food and frozen to make it last!